ambroziepaval/design-patterns-java/README.md

 ### Observer

 An observer is an object that wishes to be informed about events happening in the system.
 The entity generating the events is an observable.

+### State

+A pattern in which the object's behaviour is determined by its state.
+An object transitions from one state to another (something needs to _trigger_ a transition).
+A formalized construct which manages state and transitions is called a _state machine_.